artyomshpakovski/artyomshpakovski/README.md

 # Hi, guys 👋

 My name is Artyom.
-I am a student of [Belarusian State University](https://bsu.by/en/) on the [Faculty of Applied Mathematics and Computer Science](https://fpmi.bsu.by/en/main.aspx), specializing on software development.
+I am a student of [Belarusian State University](https://bsu.by/en/) on the [Faculty of Applied Mathematics and Computer Science](https://fpmi.bsu.by/en/main.aspx), specializing on software development and data science.

 ## 🌐 Socials: